MaximeKjaer/jsoniter-scala/README.md

 The library targets JDK 8+ and GraalVM 19+ (including compilation to native images) without any platform restrictions.

-Support of Scala.js and Scala Native is not a goal for the moment.
+Support of Scala Native is not a goal for the moment.

 ## Features and limitations
 - JSON parsing from `Array[Byte]`, `java.io.InputStream` or `java.nio.ByteBuffer`